About Megan

 In 2015 and 2016 I presented my research across the United Kingdom, in the United States and in France, as well as being published in The International Journal of Wellbeing and Writing in Practice: The Journal of Creative Writing Research.

-A little earlier in 2014 (it was a busy year) I graduated with a Distinction in my MSc in Applied Positive Psychology from the University of East London, which was the first degree programme of its kind in Europe.
+In 2014 I graduated, with Distinction, from the MSc in Applied Positive Psychology (MAPP) at the University of East London, which was the first degree programme of its kind in Europe.

 2011 I graduated with a First Class Honours BA degree from Bath Spa University in English Literature and Creative Writing, where I developed a passion for both fiction and creative non-fiction writing.